 “Full hook-up RV park, with no shade structures and no picnic tables.
 Guests may use hotel amenities including pool.
 Arizona Charlie’s is a popular local hotel & casino, with easy access to downtown Las Vegas and nearby major thoroughfares.”–The Dyrt camper Collette K.

-4. For On-Site Entertainment: Las Vegas KOA at Sam’s Town
+4. A Las Vegas RV Park For On-Site Entertainment: Las Vegas KOA at Sam’s Town

 Once you’ve done all you can do at this RV haven in Vegas, catch a free shuttle ride down the strip for more fun.
 For example, go eat your heart out, catch a Cirque du Soleil show, or watch the fountains at the Bellagio.
 Then come home to well-manicured sites, some with patio furniture, a communal BBQ area, several off-leash dog runs, and mature trees for a respite from the Vegas heat.
 Sites start at $27.99/night.